mado-bohsali/BridgePaymentSoftware/Mira-Adra-week-1.md

 Proposed Set 2:
 1. Database: Couchbase lite because it is highly scalable and very secure.
 It also provides native APIs for android and IOS.
-2. Operating system and IDE: Windows /IOS/Android
+2. Operating system and IDE: Windows /IOS/Android using Visual Studio Code
-3. Programming language/languages: C# and .Net
+3. Programming language/languages: C#(.Net)
 4. Libraries: Xamarin.Forms-Music-Streaming  for online radio streaming
 5. Platform: Xamarin because it builds cross platform apps for both IOS and Android.

 Scenario 3:
 Proposed Set 1:
 1. Database: MySQL because it is a free and open-source database system that has a huge user base and great support, and it works well with most libraries and frameworks.
-2. Operating system and IDE: Windows because it is compatible with C#
+2. Operating system and IDE: Windows using Visual Studio Code
 3. Programming language/languages: C# using .Net Core framework because it provides plenty of libraries for role-based access control and user authentication and authorization.
 4. Libraries:
 - 	GateKeeper to provide role-based access control and manage roles